ciolfi/Va-stats/README.md

 ## Developer Guide

-To learn more on how develop this project, refer to the Developer Guide in the /public/documentation folder
+To learn more on how develop this project, refer to the Developer Guide in the /public/documentation folder.
+Also, see 'Code Modifications...' section below.

 ## User facing documentation